-Analgesia Recommendations for Laboratory Rats
+Analgesia Standard Treatment Guidelines for Rats

 Pain Levels and Examples